apache/doris/docs/en/docs/data-operate/import/import-way/load-json-format.md

 ### Stream Load

-Because of the inseparability of the Json format, when using Stream Load to import a Json format file, the file content will be fully loaded into the memory before processing begins.
+Because of the inseparability of the JSON format, when using Stream Load to import a JSON format file, the file content will be fully loaded into the memory before processing begins.
 Therefore, if the file is too large, it may take up more memory.

 Suppose the table structure is: